 Natural History: Smallmouth prefer clear water with a firm, rocky bottom.
+They like water temperatures in the 60s and low 70s, much cooler than their largemouth cousin.

-They like deal habitat for smallmouth and they abound there.
+Logs, boulders, and rock or clay ledges provide cover for these fish.
+Rivers often provide deal habitat for smallmouth and they abound there.
 Bait: Minnows, night crawlers, crayfish, jigs and soft baits, spinners, crankbaits.
-Habitat: River and streams with moderate current, rocky lake shallows